LuisCarlos-git/rick-and-morty-app/readme.md

 <br>
 <br>
 <p >
-After the clone project enter the folder and  run the intruction below in the terminal:
+After the clone project enter the folder and  run the instruction below in the terminal:
 </p>
 <code>yarn</code>
 <br>